cybergarage/round-cc/doc/round_tour.md

 # Tour of Round

-The tour explains main functions of Round using the the client utility command.
+The tour explains main functions of Round using a client utility command, `round`.

-First, start a single node of round:
+To use the utility, start a single node of Round at first:

 ```
 roundd